T-TonyLiang/today-i-learned/glossary.md

 **Dynamic Typing**: Languages that check for type correctness during runtime.
 Type errors will not be brought up at compile time (if applicable).

+## M

+**Memoization**: an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+(Wikipedia)

 ## P

 **Parametric Polymorphism**: The ability to define a general function that acts on various different types, while maintaing static type safety.